nicodex/HelloAmi/README.md

   - `*` requires `Libs/workbench.library` on disk (not included in ROM)
     Can be downloaded for free from the
     [Cloanto Web Workbench](https://www.amigaforever.com/classic/)
-    (but note that 45.127 does not work with the tested AROS versions)
   - `**` as of this writing AROS `Version SVN50730, built on 2015-05-20`

 Test configurations for [FS-UAE](https://fs-uae.net/) are included in